 Do you dream of studying in Europe?
 Holland, also known formally as The Netherlands, is located in the heart of Europe and attracts students from all over the world every year.
 This country offers a diverse environment, vibrant lifestyle, and limitless opportunities.

 The Netherlands is globally recognised as being deeply devoted and tied to international business, with strong trading traditions visible throughout its history.
 A country of creative discoverers and entrepreneurs, Holland became the home of many famous scientists and Nobel prize winners and has always been a progressive leader in continental Europe.
+This country is well known for the achievements in a wide variety of fields.

 But why exactly are foreign students so attracted to studying in Holland?